-Mark is a sophomore at Columbia University from Kingston Springs, TN and he returns for his second summer as our Kayaking Instructor.
+Mark is a junior at Columbia University from Kingston Springs, TN and he returns for his second summer as our Kayaking Instructor.
 Mark teaches everything from basic kayaking techniques to advance moves, like rolling.
 He prepares campers for the challenges of the CLIK Trip – Chip Lakes In Kayaks – a four-day adventure on Chiputneticook Lakes.
 Mark’s good humor and exceptional musical talents enrich our nightly campfires and our Saturday Night Shows.

 Matt is from New York City and he returns as our rowing instructor this summer.
 He is a sophomore at McGill University.
 Matt teaches the fundamentals of rowing, preparing boys for trips like The Great Pond Rowing Trip as well as the more advanced trip, ONG-BAK – O.A.R.
 Navigators Going Backward Along the Kennebec.
 Matt is also a talented and versatile musician and we’re fortunate that he shares his skills with us for nightly campfire entertainment and Saturday Night Shows.
 This will be Matt’s 8th summer at Pine Island.